- Introduction

 B: Louw, J. P. and E. A. Nida, eds.
 Greek-English Lexicon of the New Testament: Based on Semantic Domains.
 2nd ed.
 2 vols.
 New York: United Bible Societies, 1989.

 Include as much identifying information as possible when citing something from a website.
-This includes the author of the content or the owner/sponsor of the website, the title of the content on the webpage, and the name of the website as a whole.
-You may need to click around to find out some of this information.
-Include the URL in the footnote and bibliography.
-It is no longer recommended to include the date the website was accessed.
+This includes the author of the content or the owner/sponsor of the website, the title of the webpage, and the name of the website as a whole.
+Do not include the date you accessed the website, but do include the latest date that the content was published or revised, if possible.
+Include the URL in the footnote and in the bibliography but remove the working hyperlink to the URL.

 N: 5.
 “Statement of Faith,” Society of Evangelical Arminians. http://www.evangelicalarminians.org/statement-of-faith.